The Two Synod Solution

 moderator and stated clerk are unable

-to act, any four ministers and four
+to act, any four ministers and any four

-elders, the elders being of different
+elders, (the elders being of different

-churches, may call a special meeting.
+churches), may call a special meeting.

-Their Primary Synod (Auburn or
+The Primary Synod (Auburn or

-Westminster), or their Sub-Synod
+is aligned, or their Sub-Synod

 may direct the Presbytery to convene